 —Todd Hido, interviewed by Coralie Kraft

-Our Art Photography Awards are open for entries!
-Submit your work to have it seen by jurors like Hido as well as international museum curators, gallery owners, and magazine editors.
-Deadline: July 3, 2018.
+Our HOME ’21 International Photography Prize is open for entries!
+Submit your work to have it seen by jurors like Todd Hido as well as magazine photo editors and book publishers.
+Deadline: April 21, 2021.